 UMA transforms the lives of students of every age and background across the State of Maine and beyond through access to high-quality distance and on-site education, excellence in student support, civic engagement, and professional and liberal arts programs.

-In addition to our main campus in Augusta, we also serve students at our campus in Bangor (University College of Bangor) and at eight University College centers and 56 receiving sites in virtually every corner of the state.
+In addition to our main campus in Augusta, we also serve students at our campus in Bangor and at eight UMA College centers and 56 receiving sites in virtually every corner of the state.